 Benchmarking the method performance using simulations

 We evaluated the performance of the KDPS method across simulation scenarios reflective of real-world cohorts.
 Utilizing the kinship structure derived from the UK Biobank dataset (Bycroft et al. 2018) and a corresponding set of categorical and numerical phenotypes, a complex related network (n ~100,000) was simulated.
 The performance of KDPS was then assessed under a diverse array of parameters, as detailed in Table 1.
+Furthermore, we have also applied KDPS on real-world phenotypes in the UK Biobank dataset.
+We tested removing related subjects regarding four binary phenotypes of interest: schizophrenia, acute myocardial infarction, multiple sclerosis and alcohol drinking (ever consumed alcohol).
+A fuzziness score of 0 was used and results were compared between the approach where phenotypic information was considered during the subject prioritization process (phenotype-aware) and the approach where phenotypic information was not considered (phenotype-naïve).

 Results